jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

 ### 36 Safety improvement plans
 (1) The Director may, by written notice, require a rail participant to prepare a safety improvement plan in respect of the rail activities specified in the notice if the Director has reason to believe that the rail participant has failed to take appropriate remedial action under sections 42 to 44.
+(1A) The Director may require a rail participant to prepare a safety improvement plan under subsection (1) despite an improvement notice also being issued to the rail participant under section 72M.
 (2) As soon as practicable but not later than 20 working days after receiving a plan under subsection (1), the Director must advise the rail participant by written notice—
   (a) whether the Director has approved the plan; and (b) if the Director has not approved the plan, of the changes that the Director requires to be made to the plan.